ARitz-Cracker/minecraft-commune-landing-page/content/join.md

     - After that's done downloading, close the downloader, then do the "Auto-detect".
         - ![Example screenshot](/images/tutorial6-2.png)

 That's it!
-You may now select the PolyMC instance you've created, then click "launch" to start the game.
+You may now select the Prism instance you've created, then click "launch" to start the game.
 The correct version of Minecraft along with the appropriate mods will be downloaded automatically.
 The game may still take a while to launch after the files are finished downloading.

 The mod pack also automatically adds my Minecraft server in the "Multiplayer" section.

 ## Other notes

 - Do not update the mods or the game yourself.
 Your game must be running the same version of the game and mods as the server to run properly.
-Should we add a new mod, update it, etc. PolyMC will auto-install the matching version next time you launch the game.
+Should we add a new mod, update it, etc. Prism will auto-install the matching version next time you launch the game.
 - If you ever encounter a "This account has expired" error message, you must repeat section 3 while also deleting the account.
     - ![Example screenshot](/images/tutorial7.png)
 	- ![Example screenshot](/images/tutorial8.png)